KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials-Article.md

 @TabNavigator {

     @Tab("Localization") {
-        KeyboardKit Pro unlocks localized services for all supported ``KeyboardLocale``s, which lets you create fully localized keyboard views that automatically shows the correct buttons, autocomplete suggestions, and callout actions.
+        KeyboardKit Pro unlocks localized services for all ``Foundation/Locale/keyboardKitSupported`` locales, which lets you create fully localized keyboard views that automatically shows the correct buttons, autocomplete suggestions, and callout actions.

         @Row {
             @Column { }